Puppy Patch Guardian ProgramBecome part of the Puppy Patch Family!

 Yes, initially.
 We do not give our guardian dogs or pups away.
 The cost of a Guardian Home dog/puppy is the cost of $500 an 1/8th of the regualr cost.
-The standard pet price is $2,500 regardless of the age, gender, color, or size of the puppy/ dog.
+The standard pet price is $2,850 regardless of the age, gender, color, or size of the puppy/ dog.
 When the Guardian puppy/dog has completed its breeding career for us, we will refund the entire deposit back to our guardian family as a way of saying “Thank You” for participating in our guardian home program.

 Our guardian home families are responsible for the general routine veterinary care and wellness of the Guardian puppy/dog placed with them.
-This means annual vaccines, feeding a high quality dog food, grooming, monthly heartworm prevention, flea/tick prevention, training, regular exercise and socialization, and most importantly all the love and care and attention possible!
+This means annual vaccines, feeding a high quality dog food, grooming, heartworm prevention, flea/tick prevention, training, regular exercise and socialization, and most importantly all the love and care and attention possible!

 What are the benefits of being a Guardian Home?